mbernste/mbernste.github.io/_posts/2024-11-24-intuition_biology_goodsell.md

 Now, let's address the first question: if proteins and other biomolecules are so packed within the cell and constantly bumping into one another, wouldn't we expect many abberant interactions between molecules?
 This was my intuition at least; however, that intuition is wrong.

 First, proteins are hyper-specific in regards to what they will interact with.
+Most proteins have a very "tight" binding pocket that will only bind to a very specific target.
+For example, XXXXXXXX:

-Because of this, the vast, vast majority of physical interactions between proteins don't result in any chemical reaction at all.
+Because of this, the vast, vast majority of physical interactions between proteins don't result in any binding and/or chemical reaction at all.

 Second, most chemical reactions in a cell have a very high activation energy and thus, will rarely occur on their own without something to catalyze their reaction.
 That is, even if two molecules bump into one another that _could_, in theory, react together, they often won't unless a third molecule is there to catalyze that reaction.
 From this, we realize that the vast majority of objects colliding into one another won't actually result in a chemical reaction.
 I imagine a bunch of billiard balls bouncing harmlessly off one another.

 To provide some intuition, let's look at the numbers.
 Proteins diffuse through water at a speed of XXXXX.
 That is pretty fast!
 Now, because cells are so crowded, proteins move a lot more slowly, but they are still moving around quite a lot.
 It takes about 10 seconds for a protein to move the distance of a [HeLa cell's]() length (note, the motion of proteins in the cell is random and follows [Brownian motion](https://en.wikipedia.org/wiki/Brownian_motion)).
 Because _all_ proteins are moving at this speed, we can deduce that every 10 seconds each protein will be in a completely new location within the cell and thus the cell will be highly rearranged (subject to the tight compartmentalization imposed by organelles and other structures).
 This offers a lot of opportunity for interacting proteins to "find" one another in the chaos.

 Putting this all together a picture begins to emerge:

 * The cell is tightly packed with proteins and other biomolecules
-* These molecules are rapidly moving and bumping into one another; however, the vast majority of these collisions don't result in any chemical reaction due to their hyperspecificy, compartmentalization, and requirements for catalysis
+* These molecules are rapidly moving and bumping into one another; however, the vast majority of these collisions don't result in any binding and/or chemical reaction due to their hyperspecificy, compartmentalization, and requirements for catalysis
 * However, because of how fast the molecules are moving these hyper specific interactions occur on a regular basis and carry out the biomolecular functions required to sustain life

-In essence, we find the cell to be a tightly regulated "machine" and networks are a natural mathematical structure to model this machine and make its complexity ammenable to the human mind.
+In essence, we find the cell to be a tightly regulated "machine" and networks are a natural mathematical structure to model this machine.

 Related Reading
 ---------------